 Overview

 Nomad provides several built-in mechanisms to isolate workloads across infrastructure.
-This article compares the use of datacenter
+This article compares the use of datacenter, namespace, and node_pool to help you choose the most appropriate isolation strategy for your environment.

 Use Case